 This panel will address the economic and resource economies of cities, and related implications concerning city planning including issues on transportation and regional redevelopment, as well as the connections between local housing markets and the global economy.

-Hear from Canada’s early career professionals via a ‘Housing Leaders Challenge’ panel, set to draw upon emerging trends in research, business, partnerships and front line service delivery in Canada.
+Hear from Canada’s early career professionals via a ‘Housing Leaders Challenge’ set to draw upon emerging trends in housing related research, business, partnerships and front line service delivery in Canada.
 Panelists will address evolving issues in their respective fields, the implications of affordable housing to the ‘millennial’ generation, and will challenge issues of workplace change, sector capacity growth and career development.

 Housing policy and business transformation that delivers real impact can only be met with a coordinated approach to implementation.
 We will hear from national and international speakers working across jurisdictional and political lines to increase the impact of housing delivery.
 Best-practice models on research, innovation and policy development that build capacity and jurisdictional participation in the affordable housing sector will be discussed.